OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 > - AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer, however it only issues a warning when the add-in does not support Internet Explorer; the add-in is not rejected by AppSource.
 > - The [Script Lab tool](../overview/explore-with-script-lab.md) no longer supports Internet Explorer.

 If you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control that is based on Internet Explorer 11 (IE11).
-You can use a command line to switch from more modern Configure your Office Add-in to use a shared runtimes used by add-ins to the Internet Explorer 11 Configure your Office Add-in to use a shared runtime for this testing.
+You can use a command line to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.
 For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!IMPORTANT]
 > Internet Explorer 11 does not support JavaScript versions later than ES5.
 If you want to use the syntax and features of ECMAScript 2015 or later, you have two options: